ldeluigi/higher-lower-pwned/README.md

 ### Development mode

 First you need to install server dependencies with `npm install`, run inside the server folder `server/`.
-To develop a server, run the docker compose file for __Development mode__ with:
+To develop a server, run the docker compose file for **Development mode** with:
 `docker-compose -f docker-compose.dev.yml up -d` from the root folder.
 Docker should create these containers:

 - `mongo` that manages the database
   - Data is saved in a named volume by docker `hlp-mongo-db-data`
-  - Logs are saved inside `/mongo/data/log` on the host machine
+  - Logs are saved inside `/backend/mongo/data/log` on the host machine
-  - Mongo setup is stored in `/mongo/setup`
+  - Mongo setup is stored in `/backend/mongo/setup`
 - `hlp-backend-dev` with the live version of the nodejs backend mapped with host source files, and updated in real-time by [nodemon](https://www.npmjs.com/package/nodemon)
-  - Every file inside `/server` is mapped inside the container
+  - Every file inside `/backend/js` is mapped inside the container
   - After an edit is detected by nodemon on the source files (.js, .json) index.js is restarted inside the container, so that changes are online as soon as possible

 ## Development: client